 The first phase of the joint rapid needs assessment, led by the EOC started on 13 August, and data analysis in ongoing.
-Preparations for the second phase at municipality level are ongoing and, if the situation allows the second phase will start on Monday 18 August.
-Preparations include liaison with relevant government counterparts, the allocation of cluster representatives to various teams, and the conduct of relevant trainings.
-Various technical authorities have committed their support.
-The assessment at the municipality and refugee camp level starting on Monday, aims to cover 19 of the 25 municipalities and eight refugee camps on the first day.
+The second phase of the joint rapid needs assessment started on 18 August, covering 19 municipalities (some 80 assessment staff were involved and at least 250 key informants interviewed, including youth, persons with disabilities and elderly).
+If the situation allows, the remaining six municipalities will be covered on 19 August and the eight refugee camps on 20 August.
 Data collected will be entered on tablets and linked directly to a database.
 The information will be subsequently validated and analysed, before it is disseminated.
 Protection and gender concerns have been integrated throughout the process as have questions on the information needs of affected communities.